grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 [Components]: {{< relref "../concepts/components.md" >}}

-## Configure an OpenTelemtry exporter
+## Configure an OpenTelemetry exporter

-Before components can receive OpenTelemetry data, you must have a component responsible for exporting the OpenTelemtry data somewhere.
+Before components can receive OpenTelemetry data, you must have a component responsible for exporting the OpenTelemetry data somewhere.
 An OpenTelemetry _exporter component_ is responsible for writing (that is, exporting) OpenTelemetry data to an external system.